 This module focuses on general lesson planning principles and, specifically, how to create, structure, sequence, and execute student-centered lesson plans.
 A standard lesson model is reviewed, the Present-Practice-Produce (PPP), as well as an alternative model, the Task-Based Leaning (TBL) model.
 You will also learn how to choose, adapt, and create appropriate materials and teaching aids for integrated use with the lesson.

 Module 5: Classroom Techniques and Management

-Module 6: Professional Development
+Module 6: Evaluation and Professional Development

 >>Click here for detailed course overview, details, and requirements (page opens in separate pop-up window)